AjeeAI/Awarri-hackathon/README.md

 - Schools, NGOs, and cultural institutions
 - Educators and language content creators

-Nigeria alone has over **120 million young people**, with millions more across the African diaspora — a massive underserved market.
+Nigeria alone has over **120 million young people**, with millions more across the African diaspora, a massive underserved market.

 ---